6/8/2023

 speaker

-Deepak Koshil
+Deepak Khoshal

-Okay.
-And so where is the other improvement coming from?
-Is there any coming from SG&A or is it all on the permanent versus?
+Okay, and so where is the other improvement coming from?
+Is there any coming from SG&A? or is it all on the permanent versus ?

 speaker